typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

 * "Hey GLaDOS, give me an animal fact about dog" (Will call the 3rd custom API listed within the customAPIconfig file.
 The typo for "dog" is correct as dog needs to be entered into the api)

+* "bot join vc" Makes the bot join the current voice channel the user is in.

+* "bot leave vc" Makes the bot leave the current voice channel the user is in.

+* "Hey GLaDOS, in VC, say " (If in a voice chat, the converted text you enter into the message will be played in the voice chat)
+  * The above requires the bot to currently be in a voice channel using the above join/ leave command messages.

 # What commands I will probably try to do:

-[Currently working] "Hey x, say y"
+[Done] "Hey x, say y"

-[Currently working] "Hey x, tell me about" (retreives a section of a wikipedia page and says it)
+[Done] "Hey x, tell me about" (retrieves a section of a wikipedia page and says it)

 [To be done] "Hey x, [question] Text/ link to text/pdf link" Example Hey GlaDOS, tell me what you learned about the Spanish inquisition? https://en.wikipedia.org/wiki/Spanish_Inquisition